-Welcome to our Events Calendar roundup for the month of May!
+Welcome to our Events Calendar roundup!
 The Events Calendar can be found on the OTW website and is open to submissions by anyone with news of an event.
 These can be viewed by event-type, such as Academic Conferences, Fan Events and Fests, Legal Events, OTW Events, or Technology Events taking place around the world.

 - Ladiesbingo is a bingo challenge for creative works about the relationships between women.
 It runs for seven months (from September until March).
 Players create works to fill squares in a bingo card and gain points for the patterns they make.
 When the challenge ends in March winners are announced based on the number of points amassed.

 - ConClave is an annual convention "dedicated to education and literacy through the advancement of Science Fiction."
 The guest of honor is Jody Lynn Nye, author of over 40 books including the recent Fortunes of the Imperium and Wishing On a Star.
 Programming tracks include science, music, literature, and gaming, with a special new track this year called "Mystery and Mayhem."
 Room parties are encouraged, and all registered hosts will receive a Party Starter Kit.
 The con is October 9-11 in Dearborn, Michigan, United States.

 - Octocon, the National Irish Science Fiction Convention, is a "weekend celebration of the weird and wonderful, attracting artists, writers, film-makers and fans from across the human sphere of influence."
 This year's guests of honor are authors Maura McHugh and Emma Newman.
 It is October 9-12 in Dublin, Ireland.

 - GeekGirlCon gives female geeks and their supporters the opportunity to build a community, share facts and fandom, and learn how they can help promote the role of women and other underrepresented groups in geek culture.
 It's October 10-11, Seattle, Washington, United States.